 - Transcript of Records (showing all results including failed subjects and grades, ECTS version printed from online service)

-- Overview of past and current and financial support
+- Overview of past and current financial support

-- Time schedule for the completion of your final assignment and for the completion of your (doctoral) studies, respectively; agreed upon and sign by your supervisor
+- Time schedule for the completion of your final thesis and for the completion of your (doctoral) studies, respectively; agreed upon and signed by your supervisor

 1) Explanations on the letter of recommendation